Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 A couple drunks in Chicago did it once.

-They just resist the uh the impulse.
+They just resist the impulse.

-Of course I understand rage.
+Of course, I understand rage.

-Uh according to the uh the drive-by uh media.
+According to the drive-by media.

 Here's Ed in Brunswick, Georgia.